-CRIT: "Locale parameter '<parameter value>' for LC CTYPE in not formated according to POSIX standard and cannot be used.
-Use format || CCI.CHARSET[@variant]]."
+CRIT: "Locale parameter '<parameter value>' for LC CTYPE in not formated according to POSIX

 The given regional settings parameter for sorting and translating characters outside the scope of the ASCII code table is not in the correct POSIX format.

 See the CountryLanguage setting in the [Server] section of the configuration file.